watson-developer-cloud/assistant-with-discovery/README.md

 # Import a workspace
 </a>

-You need to import the a workspace.
+You need to import a workspace.

 1 Navigate to the Bluemix dashboard, select the service you created.